richashanbhag/Bandit-richa/README.md

 # Bandit-richa
-This repository contains writeup for helping in solving bandits by Richa
+This repository contains writeup for helping in solving bandits by Richa Ganesh Shanbhag
 ## Level 0
-"ssh" is used for remote login into a server.
+"ssh" is used for remote login into a server and for executing commands on a remote machine.
+"bandit.labs.overthewire.org" is the host and "2220" is the port.
 "ls" shows the list of available files
 "file <filename>" shows the type of file
-"cat <filename>" shows the content of the file
+"cat <filename>" shows the content of the file exit -d is used to close the connection and exit.
+We need to login the server using the command ssh bandit0@bandit.labs.overthewire.org -p 2220.
+Using the ls command, we can get  the list of files.
+We can use cat command to read the content of readme file.
 ### Commands:
 ```
 ssh bandit0@bandit.labs.overthewire.org -p 2220